 This past year AME-SADA has endeavored to stabilize its financial resources in light of the continued challenges that its mission demands.
-As we celebrate the completion of 36 years of service, the organization has engaged its field and headquarters staff in a series of strategic reflections to address its immediate, medium and long term needs and objectives.
+As we celebrate the completion of 37 years of service, the organization has engaged its field and headquarters staff in a series of strategic reflections to address its needs and objectives.
 As a result, while maintaining focus on our core sectors of Education, Health and Micro-Credit we now seek to add agriculture and alternative energy to our project portfolio and endeavor to have a more integrated program implementation approach to insure a more effective and efficient use of our human, material and financial resources.
 In the Health Sector we endeavor to respond to the growing needs of the population we serve in Haiti.
 While emphasizing child and maternal health services, AME-SADA is finding new ways to respond as a full service provider for patients seeking treatment for HIV/AIDS.
-As we continue the implementation of our current USAID-funded sub-contracts, we are seeking additional funds for these programs to insure their expansion and strengthening.
-This expansion includes the development of the Bercy Transition Center for At-risk Pregnant Women with funding from the 11th Episcopal District Women's Missionary Society's Dorothy Adams Peck Leadership Institute, Bishop McKinley Young, Supervisor Dorothy Jackson Young and a grant from the United Way of St. Thomas and St. John.
+As we continue the implementation of our current USAID-funded health sub-contracts, we are seeking additional funds for these programs to insure their expansion and strengthening.
+This expansion includes the development of the Bercy Transition Center for At-risk Pregnant Women with funding from the 11th Episcopal District Women's Missionary Society's Dorothy Adams Peck Leadership Institute, Bishop McKinley Young, Supervisor Dorothy Jackson Young and other grants and donations.
+AME-SADA in partnership with a US-based medical school is actively seeking funds to open a cervical cancer prevention program in the Caribbean and West Africa.
 In Education, in Haiti, we are now emphasizing school health thereby allowing us to reach a new target group consisting of young people who are more than five years old.
-In Micro-Credit, in Haiti we are very modestly involving our constituents in areas of agricultural production and rudimentary agricultural processing aimed at increasing their sources and margins of profit.
+In Haiti we will be involving our constituents in areas of agricultural production and rudimentary agricultural processing aimed at increasing their sources and margins of profit.
 We are also seeking new sources of funding to develop the Agricultural sector generally.
 While seeking new and more diverse sources of funding for its programs, AME-SADA is now developing closer ties with partners working in the same sectors in order to increase our outreach, especially on the Continent of Africa.
 In South Africa, AME-SADA has completed its USAID/ASHA grants to support the development of the infrastructure of the Wilberforce Community College (WCC) campus.
 The search for additional support for the campus' existing and developing academic programs and community outreach is being broadened while we prepare for the next phase, based on upcoming directives from the WCC Board and leadership.

 AME-SADA is very grateful to USAID, the AME Church, the United Way of the U. S. Virgin Islands of St. Thomas and St. John, other non-government organizations and the many individuals and churches who continue to support our activities and show great confidence in our programs.
 In the coming year, AME-SADA anticipates diversifying its funding sources and geographical outreach as it initiates operations in new countries in Africa and the Caribbean.
-After thirty-six years of operation, as we look to the future, we are grateful to the many organizations and individuals who have supported and believe in our entrenched commitment of improving the quality of life for all people.
+After thirty-seven years of operation, as we look to the future, we are grateful to the many organizations and individuals who have supported and believe in our entrenched commitment of improving the quality of life for all people.
 We appreciate the dedication of our staff who devote themselves, under difficult conditions, to the underserved populations we support.
 We are challenged by the ever-increasing need for our assistance and remain steadfast to our mission of "Helping People Help Themselves".
-We ask for your continued support.
+We thank you and ask again for your continued support.